per1Peteia/terminal_chat/README.md

 # terminal chat

+## what is terminal chat?

-a (basic) custom TCP/IP-based protocol with multi-client-connectivity and server for a chat application.
+a custom TCP/IP-based protocol with multi-client-connectivity and server for a chat application.

 ## learning goals

 I wanted to learn basic concepts of network programming:

     * ISO/OSI, endianess+bitwise operations, addressing/routing, ARP, NAT etc.
-    * especially the TCP/IP layer
+    * but especially the TCP/IP layer
     * socket programming (in python, for starters)
-    * concurrency and buffer management
+    * concurrency and buffer management in a networked application

 I did not try to encapsulate socket states and operations with object-oriented approaches and just went for utility functions to do the job.